-There is a very persistent story that Thomas Jefferson personally executed someone on the White House lawn for treason; some sites name the prisoner as a Rodney Cox from North Carolina.
-We have no evidence that this event ever occurred: no such thing is ever mentioned in Jefferson's papers, or contemporary newspaper accounts.
-The story, as far as we know, originated entirely with the movie Swordfish (2001), where it is mentioned by John Travolta's character, Gabriel Shear.
+There is a persistent story that, on the White House lawn, Thomas Jefferson personally executed a prisoner for treason.
+Some sources name the victim as a North Carolina man called Rodney Cox.
+We have no evidence that this "execution" ever occurred; no such event is mentioned in Jefferson's papers, or in contemporary newspaper accounts.
+The story, as far as we know, originated entirely with the movie Swordfish (2001), where it is mentioned by John Travolta's character, Gabriel Shear.1

-- Jefferson was involved in drafting a "Bill to Attaint Josiah Philips and Others" in 1778, which ordered the trial and provided for the execution of the murderer and bandit Josiah Philips for treason.
-Josiah Philips was eventually found and convicted of robbery, not treason.2
+In 1778, Jefferson was involved in drafting a "Bill to Attaint Josiah Philips and Others."
+The bill ordered the trial and provided for the execution of the murderer and bandit Josiah Philips for treason.
+Philips was eventually convicted of robbery, not treason.2